-We decompose the abnormal return into Quant-Style returns, defined as the average return on stock with very similar quantitative ratings, and Quant-Adjusted returns, defined as the difference between the return on the stock and the Quant-Style Return.
+We decompose the abnormal return into Quant-Style returns, defined as the average return on stocks with very similar quantitative ratings, and Quant-Adjusted returns, defined as the difference between the return on the stock and the Quant-Style Return.
 For the three-month horizon, roughly 60% of the outperformance (1.72% out of 2.97%) is attributable to Quant-Style Return.
 Further, the 1.72% estimate is highly significant, which suggests that the superior performance is at least partially attributable to reports recommending stocks with higher quantitative ratings.
 Similarly, report informativeness increases more for less sophisticated investors, and much of this effect is attributable to less-sophisticated investors earning higher Quant Style Returns.
 We also note that the Quant-Adjusted returns, while frequently insignificant, are always positive.
 This finding is inconsistent with the concern that quantitative analysis crowds out other value-relevant information (Dugast and Foucault, 2018).

 Our final set of tests examine retail trading around SA research reports.
-Following the platform design change, we find that retail order imbalances become more correlated with quant ratings on days when SA reports are released.
-In contrast, we find no evidence that retail imbalances are more correlated with quant ratings in the days immediately prior to the report release.
-This suggests the reports themselves help retail investors incorporate quantitative signals into their trading decisions.
+Following the platform design change, we observe a sharp increase in the correlation between retail imbalances and quantitative ratings on the day an SA report is released compared to the days immediately prior to the report release.
+This effect persists after controlling for both the report rating and the tone of the report, which is consistent with retail investors actively incorporating quant ratings into their investment decisions rather than merely passively following report recommendations.